AdrianMastronardi/agentic-ai-bibliography/SECURITY.md

 However, if you believe you've found a **security issue** (e.g., malicious links, file upload risks, or unsafe embedded code), please:

 1. **Do not open a public issue.**
-2. Instead, contact us privately at: [your-email@example.com]
+2. Instead, contact us privately at: [adrian at mastronardi.xyz]

 We take all reports seriously—even in content-only repositories.